AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Tool_Overview/content.rst

  ...
  xcov run --target=<TARGET> --level=<LVL> <APP> -o <TRACE>

-* Produce a single <REPORT> file (format documented in  the GNATcoverage User's Guide), consolidating the various coverage information associated with the various execution  traces of interest:
+* Produce a single <REPORT> file (format documented in the GNATcoverage User's Guide), consolidating the coverage outcome for the list of execution traces stored in the <traces.list> file, and querying results for the list of source units designated in the <alis.list> file:

 .. code-block:: text

  xcov coverage --annotate=report --level=<LVL> --scos=@<alis.list> @<traces.list> -o <REPORT>

-where:
+In the sample commands above:

-* <APP> is test executable
+* <APP> is a test executable
 * <LVL> designates the coverage criteria to assess.
 See :qmref:`$(project)::Plans::Tool Qualification Plan::Tool_Overview` Software Level
 * <REPORT> is the output file containing the GNATcoverage report
 * <TARGET> identifies the target platform (as in the GNAT Pro toolchain prefixes, e.g.  powerpc-elf);